minus5/examples-services/slides.md

 (Picutres) This is our betting website, our mobile apps, andriod and iphone, ...

-# SS cont.

 ... our betting machines and out betshops.
 As you can see I am reffering to theses products as ours as we have grown really intimate and emotional relation to them.

 # Examples on github

 ### Find and run examples

 Since I am a developer I had the need to to leave you with someting you can easily try yourself on your local machine.
 So I have created a couple of examples that go along with this talk.
 You can find them here.
-I have tested them on mac and on ubuntu and everything worked as expected so if you arre interested feel free to try the out.
+I have tested them on mac and on ubuntu and everything worked as expected so if you are interested feel free to try them out.
 But please don't do it during this talk, I don't want to lose your attention.

 ### Strip and build up